zinic/crawl/core.md

 All defenses begin with a d20 roll from the defender.
 This action represents the character attempting to dodge, parry, block, or otherwise interrupt the incoming attack.
 A character may choose not to defend against an attack, in which case the attack is considered to be successful.

 An attack is considered defeated only if the defender's defense roll is greater than the attacker's attack roll.

-Successful or not, all defenses require a action point cost of at least 1 to initiate.

 #### Damage